 - A well-documented Standard Operations Manual.

-- A training programme that is designed to implement the various training requirements and assessments by roles successfully.
+- A training programme designed to successfully implement the various training requirements and assessments by roles.

-- An audit program that helps the franchisor ensure system compliance by both the corporate and franchised outlets alike.
+- An audit program that helps the franchisor ensure system compliance by both the corporate and franchised outlets.

-- Useful onboarding programs to help new employees, new franchisees, and even suppliers quickly embark onto the brand operations for greater efficiency and productivity.
+- Useful onboarding programs to help new employees, new franchisees, and suppliers quickly embark on the brand operations for greater efficiency and productivity.